Nyandwi/PythonPro/README.md

 *[Status: Ongoing work, updated in no order and slowly]*

 Python is a popular programming language that emphasizes efficiency, readability and simplicity ahead of anything.
-Due to its rich standard library, it has been called "a batter included" language.
+Due to its rich standard library, it has been called "a battery included" language.

 This repository is a home of Python most advanced concepts and features.
-It's an extension of a former repository of Python basics.
+It's an extension of a former repository of [Python basics](https://github.com/Nyandwi/PythonBasics).

 ## Outline